 Recent statistics show steady growth in cyberbullying

 A 2007 Pew Research study found 32 percent of teens have been victims of some type of cyberbullying.
 Nearly a decade later, a 2016 study by the Cyberbullying Research Center found those numbers were almost unchanged.
 By 2016, just under 34 percent of teens reported they were victims of cyberbullying.
+Meanwhile, the National Crime Prevention Council puts that number much higher, at 43 percent.

 According to the Cyberbullying Research Center, which has been collecting data on the subject since 2002, that number has doubled since 2007, up from just 18 percent.
 Disagreements in statistics and data gathering methods aside, a minimal increase in cyberbullying is a distinct positive.
 It’s also an indication that the increasing attention on cyberbullying in the intervening years has done little to stem the tide.